isabella232/aspnet-webhooks-rest-sample/README.md

 ![Microsoft Graph Webhook Sample for ASP.NET screenshot](/readme-images/Page1.PNG)

 The previous screenshot shows the app's start page.
-After your app gets a subscription, your app is notified when events happen in user data.
+After the app creates a subscription, Microsoft Graph sends a notification to the registered endpoint when events happen in user data.
 Your app can then react to the event.

 This sample subscribes to the `me/mailFolders('Inbox')/messages` resource for `created` changes.
 It gets notified when the user receives a mail message, and then updates a page with information about the message.